Jigyanshu2333/YouTube-Video-Sentiment-Analyzer/README.md

 2. Input Video URL: Enter the URL of the YouTube video when prompted.
 3. Analyze Comments: Follow on-screen instructions to analyze comments and view results.
 ## Acknowledgements
 This project utilizes the power of natural language processing libraries and techniques.
-We would like to express our gratitude to the developers and contributors of NLTK, TextBlob, and other related libraries for their invaluable work.
+We would like to express our gratitude to the developers and contributors of NLTK, vaderSentiment, and other related libraries for their invaluable work.
 ## Disclaimer
 This tool is intended for educational and informational purposes only.
 The sentiment analysis provided may not be 100% accurate and should be interpreted with caution.
 We are not responsible for any decisions made based on the analysis provided by this tool.